 - Price negotiations

-1. Consider your motivation for buying
+1. Consider your motivation for buying a house

 Think about why you want to buy a home: are you sick of the renting roundabout?
 Do you want somewhere to raise a family?
 Do you want a fixer-upper?

 Homes are expensive, so you should only buy one if you believe it will provide long-term benefits.
 Don’t feel obligated to buy a house for the sake of the social cachet that seemingly comes with partaking in the “great Australian dream”.